BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 The keys to the matchup are:

 - figure out which plan goes through the least interaction;
-- don't automatically pick Hermit Druid or Survival without reading the game;
-- respect **Withered Wretch**;
-- prepare for **Dystopia** post-board;
+- respect **Withered Wretch** and prepare for **Dystopia** post-board;
 - don't mulligan too aggressively toward a single combo piece;
-- accept, when necessary, a topdeck game;
-- remember that the hardcast/midrange plan is real;
+- remember that the hardcast/midrange plan is real.
-- protect Survival by keeping sacrificable green or white permanents against Dystopia.

 In short: against Mono Black the fastest plan doesn't always win.
-The plan that best survives their interaction wins.
+The plan that best survives their interaction wins: be flexible, patient, and ready to switch axes mid-game.

-It's a matchup where you have to be flexible, patient, and ready to switch axes mid-game.
-Mono Black can dismantle many of your lines, but if you can identify the weak spot in their hand or board, hFEB has enough power to win even from very messy positions.

 </div>